First principles study of the T-center in Silicon: Conclusions

 \section{Conclusions}

 We have reported on a first principles analysis of the T-center in silicon.
 The defect is stable in the neutral charge state for most of the Fermi levels across the band gap.
 We compute a ZPL of 985 meV in fair agreement with experiment.
 The excited state forms a defect-bound exciton by filling a localized state and leaving a bound hole in a valence band state.
 The localized state shows a strong carbon \textit{p} character reminiscent of the ethyl radical molecule.
 The bound-defect excitonic nature of the excited state leads to long radiative lifetime on the order of $\mu s$ and low brightness.
-Finally, we have analyzed the stability of the T-center and identified dehydrogenation followed possibly by the splitting in two carbon substitutional defects to be the main instability mechanism for this color center.
+Finally, we have analyzed the stability of the T-center and rationalize the sequence of implantation such that annealing necessary to its formation.
+The T-center is stable versus (de)hydrogenation in a very narrow range of hydrogen chemical potential and annealing conditions (atmosphere and temperature) need to be very precisely controlled to lead to a large concentration of T-centers.